Pulimurugan: Release

 Pulimurugan was initially planned for release at Christmas in December 2015; because filming was continuing the release was postponed until the Hindu festival of Vishu in April 2016.
-The release date was again postponed to July because filming was not completed before the deadline of March 10 and the two-and-a-half-month-long post-production work began at the end of March.
-The film's release was again postponed and was released on 7 October 2016.

 The film was released in the United Arab Emirates and Gulf Cooperation Council on 3 November 2016.
 It was shown in 350 screens in 82 theatres, with 630 shows on the opening day; the largest-ever release for an Indian film, surpassing the records of Kabali (425 shows) and Sultan (225 shows).
 It was released in 140 screens in the United Kingdom on 4 November.
-Pulimurugan was released in Japan by Celluloid Japan with an initial release starting from 20 November 2016.
 The film was dubbed into Telugu-language as Manyam Puli and was released on 2 December 2016 in 500 screens across Andhra Pradesh and Telangana, and was distributed by Saraswathi Films.

 The film was also dubbed in Tamil with the same title and was released on 19 May 2017 in 300 centers all over Tamil Nadu.
 The Tamil version was too a commercial success and also opened to a good response.
 RP Bala wrote the dialogues for the Tamil version.